janoside/lightning-rpc-explorer/README.md

-# BTC Explorer
+# Lightning RPC Explorer

-Simple, database-free Bitcoin blockchain explorer, via RPC.
+Simple, database-free Lightning network explorer, via RPC.
 Built with Node.js, express, bootstrap-v4.

-This tool is intended to be a simple, self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own bitcoind node.
-This tool is easy to run but lacks features compared to full-fledged (database-backed) explorers.
+This tool is intended to be a simple, self-hosted explorer for the Lightning network, driven by RPC calls to your own lightning node.

-I built this tool because I wanted to use it myself.
-Whatever reasons one might have for running a full node (trustlessness, technical curiosity, etc) it's helpful to appreciate the "fullness" of a node.
-With this explorer, one can not only explore the blockchain (in the traditional sense of the term "explorer"), but also explore the capabilities of one's own node.

-A live demo of the tool is available at https://btc-explorer.com
+A live demo of the tool is available at https://lightning.chaintools.io

 # Features

-* List of recent blocks
+* Network summary
-* Browse blocks by height, in ascending or descending order
+* Browse nodes and channels, sorted by last update or capacity
-* View block details
+* View node and channel details
-* View transaction details, with navigation "backward" via spent transaction outputs
-* View raw JSON output used to generate most pages
-* Search to directly navigate to transactions or blocks
+* Search by node or channel
-* Mempool summary, showing unconfirmed transaction counts by fee level
-* RPC Browser to explore all of the RPC commands available from your node
-* RPC Terminal to send commands to your node
-* Currently supports BTC, LTC (support for any Bitcoin-RPC-protocol-compliant coin can be added easily)

 # Getting started